 - Unit 1 Conceptions of power, authority and legitimation.
-The contemporary crisis of legitimation. - Unit 2 Nature of political obligation and its theories, Hobbes, Locke, Rousseau, - Unit 3 Theories of Political obligation, Max Weber, Marx, Emile Durkheim approaches to the notion of political obligation. - Unit 4 Utilitarianism (both rule and act utilitarianism) as approaches to political obligation. - Unit 5 Foundations of promissory and contractual liability.
-The problem of civil disobedience and political obligation, with particular reference to Gandhian and Neo-Gandhian thoughts.
+The contemporary crisis of legitimation. - Unit 2 Nature of political obligation and its theories, Hobbes, Locke, Rousseau, - Unit 3 Theories of Political obligation, Max Weber, Marx, Emile Durkheim approaches to the notion of political obligation. - Unit 4 Utilitarianism (both rule and act utilitarianism) as approaches to political obligation. - Unit 5 The problem of civil disobedience and political obligation, with particular reference to Gandhian and Neo-Gandhian thoughts.